 - Mid-Morning Snack, young farmers pick right from the garden

-6-12 years old.
-Barreras Family Farm campers must turned 6 before January 1 of the current school year.
+5-12 years old.
+Barreras Family Farm campers must be entering Kindergarten of the current school year.
 For more information on age range, FAQ.

 Each camp session is designed around a new theme, enabling your child to experience every session like it was their first, whether they come for just one or multiple camp weeks.
 All Farm Campers, no matter the week, learn to tend to the vegetables, care for the chickens (and collect their eggs!), harvest produce right from the farm for making snacks, create fun farm crafts, hike, study nature, play games, learn farm bible verses, and have fun with team-building activities.
 All activities are designed to be age-appropriate.

 Each week-long session has its own focused theme.
 The theme guides our educational activities and allows campers to explore these farm and food topics more in depth.

 Week 1, June 3-7: Cows & Goats – On top of all the normal farm activities your campers will enjoy this exciting week of farm camp filled with bottle feeding baby goats and cows and learning to milk the momma goats.
 Learn why farmers choose to bottle feed, experience feeding a 100lb baby cow compared to a tiny 10lb baby goat.
 Help us move the goats between pastures and more.